kaadmy/proto16/SPECS.md

 ## Pointers

-Pointers are for accessing RAM.
+Pointers are for accessing RAM (Or VRAM, in the case of microcode)

 ## Data types